Sakshii-06/CODSOFT/README.md

 # CODSOFT

-Welcome to my Data Science Internship Portfolio!
-In this repository, you will find a collection of projects that I have completed during my internship at CodSoft.
-Each project showcases my skills in data analysis, machine learning, and problem-solving.
-Below is a summary of the projects:
+This repository contains the Data Science projects I completed as part of my internship at **CodSoft**.
+Throughout this internship, I worked with real-world datasets to apply data cleaning, exploratory data analysis, feature engineering and machine learning techniques to solve classification and regression problems.

-## PROJECT
+## Projects

-1. **Titanic Survival Prediction**
+### 1. Titanic Survival Prediction
-   Description: This project focuses on analyzing the Titanic dataset to predict passenger survival.
-It involves data preprocessing, exploratory data analysis, and building multiple machine learning models to predict survival probabilities.
+Built a classification model to predict whether a passenger survived the Titanic disaster, based on attributes such as age, gender, ticket class, fare and family details.
+Compared multiple algorithms including Logistic Regression, Decision Tree, KNN, SVM, Random Forest and Gradient Boosting to find the best performing model.

-2. **Movie Rating Prediction with Python**
+### 2. Movie Rating Prediction with Python
-   Description: In this project, I built a movie rating prediction system using Python.
-The project includes data collection, preprocessing, exploratory data analysis, and the development of regression models to predict movie ratings.
+Developed a regression model to estimate IMDb ratings of Indian movies using features like genre, director, actors, votes and duration.
+Performed detailed EDA to understand which factors influence ratings the most, and compared Linear Regression, Random Forest and Gradient Boosting models.

-3. **Iris Flower Classification**
+### 3. Iris Flower Classification
-   Description: The Iris Flower Classification project is a classic machine learning task.
-It involves using the Iris dataset to classify iris flowers into different species based on their sepal and petal measurements.
+Trained multiple classification models to identify the species of an Iris flower (Setosa, Versicolor, Virginica) using its sepal and petal measurements.
+This project helped me understand the fundamentals of supervised classification and model evaluation.

-## Connect with Me
+## Notes

-Feel free to explore each project folder for the complete code, dataset and detailed explanation.
+Each project folder contains the full code, the dataset used and a brief explanation of the approach and results.

 #codsoft #internship #datascience #machinelearning